vegard/linux/Documentation/fault-injection/fault-injection.rst

 	Format: { 'Y' | 'N' }

-	default is 'N', setting it to 'Y' will inject failures only into non-sleep allocations (GFP_ATOMIC allocations).
+	default is 'Y', setting it to 'N' will also inject failures into allocations that may sleep (non-GFP_ATOMIC allocations).

 - /sys/kernel/debug/fail_page_alloc/min-order: